krenyy/botw_havok/README.md

 ---

 At the moment, only Havok Physics files (.hksc, .hkrb, .hktmrb) work.
-All of them should deserialize and serialize flawlessly and should be nearly identical to the originals (except the pointer section ordering which should be irrelevant).
+Most of them should deserialize and serialize flawlessly and should be nearly identical to the originals (except the pointer section ordering which should be irrelevant).

 The library is currently highly experimental, so expect bugs!